YowSiaoKang/tp/docs/UserGuide.md

 Examples:

 - `list` followed by `copy` copies all email addresses in the app.
-- `find n/john` followed by `copy` copies the email addresses of people whose names contain "john".
+- `find n/john` followed by `copy` copies the email addresses of volunteers whose names contain "john".

 What you should see:
 ![copy](images/features/copy.png)